kissen/fmajor/README.md

 ## Features

 * Upload, download and delete files all from the web interface.
-Only users with a passphrase can upload and delete file but *everyone can download all uploaded files assuming they have the link*.
+Only users with a password can upload and delete file but *everyone can download all uploaded files assuming they have the link*.

 * `fmajor` is compiled to one static binary, which includes all